 I don’t claim to know the best travel books of all time, I haven’t read anywhere near enough to be able to judge that but below you’ll find some of my favourites and others I’ve yet to read but are consistently highly reviewed.

-My Favourite Travel Books
+A Few of My Favourite Travel Books

 Into Thin Air by Jon Krakauer